Top Wineries with Wine and Food Pairings

-It’s more than just cheese plates these days—much, much more—although the local cheeses are very good!
-Combining Sonoma-grown produce, often from estate gardens adjacent the vineyards, with the talents of local chefs, Sonoma County wineries are outdoing each other in culinary presentations that were formerly available only at top restaurants.
+It's more than just cheese plates these days — much, much more — although the local cheeses are good.
+Sonoma-grown produce, often from estate gardens adjacent the vineyards, combined with the talents of local chefs means Sonoma County wineries are outdoing each other in culinary presentations that were formerly available only at top restaurants.

-Named twice by OpenTable as the “Best Restaurant in America” in an online survey of their users, the winery’s five-course wine and food pairing is offered on a set schedule at a horseshoe-shaped bar in an elegant annex to the tasting room.
-Hitching white wines to pan-seared day boat scallops and cucumber gazpacho, and pairing sumptuous Rockpile Cabernet with grilled flat iron steak, chanterelles and smoked smashed potatoes, the tasting flight builds to a palate-winning crescendo of flavor.
+Named by OpenTable as the 'Best Restaurant in America' in an online survey of their users, the winery's multi-course wine and food pairing is offered on a set schedule at a horseshoe-shaped bar in an elegant annex to the tasting room.
+Hitching white wines to pan-seared day boat scallops and corn and ginger puree, and pairing sumptuous Sonoma County Meritage with honey dijon glazed pork cheek, popcorn grits and onions braised in red wine, the tasting flight builds to a palate-winning crescendo of flavor.

-Get acquainted with one of the newer additions to the Sonoma Carneros district via their “Palate Play” seated food pairing.
-Like many of these experiences, it may seem like one of the pricier options on the tasting menu—until you meet the food.
+Get acquainted with one of the newer additions to the Sonoma Carneros district via their seated food pairing.
+Like many of these experiences, it may seem like one of the pricier options on the tasting menu - until you meet the food.
 The menu changes with each season: a sample lineup includes prawn, fried game hen with waffle and Fuji apple slaw, beets with crispy kale, and duck cassoulet with bacon and huckleberries.
 Small bites, big flavors, and a sweeping view of the Carneros.

-You’d expect to find something to nosh at the home of one of America’s favorite restaurant wines, according to wine surveys.
-A secret bookcase door in the chateau-styled winery’s library leads to the wine tasting parlor.
-Starring varietals here are Chardonnay and Cabernet, paired with hors d’oeuvre from the chef, like sushi-grade hamachi with daikon radish and a quartered quail egg.
+This is the home of one of America's favorite restaurant wines, according to wine surveys.
+A secret bookcase door in the chateau-styled winery's library leads to the wine tasting parlor.
+Starring varietals here are Chardonnay and Cabernet, paired with hors d'oeuvres from the chef, like sushi-grade hamachi with daikon radish and a quartered quail egg.
 A more elaborate place setting can be found at the end of the luxury bus estate tour, under a sleek gazebo with 360-degree views of Alexander Valley.

-Visitors to this house of sparkling wine have long loved the views from the terrace, which has recently been remodeled along with the tasting room, but had only the winery’s signature roasted Marcona almonds to munch on.
-Now, gourmet curds both Spanish and local, charcuterie and Spanish tapas provide even better bites to go with those bubbles.
+Visitors to this house of sparkling wine have long loved the views from the terrace, which was recently remodeled, as was the tasting room.
+However, past guests had only the winery's signature roasted Marcona almonds to munch on.
+Now, gourmet curds both Spanish and local, charcuterie, and Spanish tapas provide even better bites to go with those bubbles.

 One's bouche cannot fail to be amused by the Lilliputian creations of Kendall-Jackson's chefs.
 Many of the ingredients arrive fresh from the winery's culinary garden, just steps outside the door.
 Learn how tiny accents of herbs and fruit can affect the harmony of wine and food in surprising ways.

-Everything’s better with bubbles, and what better place to play that out than the Bubble Room.
+Everything's better with bubbles, and what better place to play that out than the Bubble Room.
 A Sonoma County favorite for sparkling wine, J Vineyards offers several sipping and nibbling options at their Healdsburg-area headquarters.
-The Bubble Room, a comfortably cushy lounge within the glass-and-concrete fortress of fizz, is the premier option: five small courses that, after the lobster, the caviar, the rabbit and the porcini mushroom, add up to one epic experience.
+The Bubble Room, a comfortably cushy lounge within the glass-and-concrete fortress of fizz, is the premier option: five small courses that add up to one epic experience.

 Cool-climate Russian River Valley Pinot Noir and Chardonnay made by Dan Goldfield are the inspiration for a wine and sushi pairing flight, available by reservation and one of the few sushi-only flights in the county.
 Cheese and charcuterie also available.

 This family-owned tasting room in downtown Healdsburg started out small, but with such a big passion for pairing wine and food that they offered it free, whipping up bite-sized snacks on the fly while pouring Cabernet.
-They still offer a complimentary “fridge foods” wine tasting with well-chosen bites at the bar, as well as 90-minute seated culinary food and wine pairings priced $25 to $65.
+They still offer a complimentary 'fridge foods' wine tasting with well-chosen bites at the bar, as well as 90-minute seated culinary food and wine pairings.

 Find more info about Sonoma County wineries here.